HackerN64/F3DEX3/README.md

   can be drawn with these commands, with only a few at the end drawn with `SP2Triangles` or `SP1Triangle`, so this cuts the triangle portion of display lists roughly in half.
-- New system for culling objects which are offscreen or far away, which saves memory traffic, RSP time, and even RDP time compared to the old commands `SPCullDL` and `SPBranchLessZ*`.
-See "Bounding vertices system" below.
 - New `SPAlphaCompareCull` command enables culling of triangles whose computed shade alpha values are all below or above a settable threshold.
 This substantially reduces the performance penalty of cel shading--only tris which